Karry/memory-watcher/README.md

 # Memory watcher

-Goal of this project is provide high level overview about memory consumption of Linux process and provide its progress in time.
-These tools don't provide deep view to heap usage like [Gperftools](https://github.com/gperftools/gperftools) or [Heaptrack](https://github.com/KDE/heaptrack), but "outside" monitoring of complete **Rss**/**Pss** layout.
+Goal of this project is provide high level overview about memory consumption of Linux process and record its progress in time.
+These tools don't provide deep view to heap usage like [Gperftools](https://github.com/gperftools/gperftools) or [Heaptrack](https://github.com/KDE/heaptrack), but monitoring of complete **Rss**/**Pss** layout from "outside".
 Heap size may be just fraction of all used memory, especially when some library manage its memory by anonymous mappings (mmap) and don't use libc allocator.

 ## How it works

-`memory-watcher` reads `/proc/<PID>/smaps` file periodically and store information about memory regions to SQLite database.
+`memory-record` reads `/proc/<PID>/smaps` file periodically and store information about memory regions to SQLite database.
 This database may be read by custom scripts or provided tools...

 Note that Rss and Pss sizes obtained from `smaps` file may differ from Rss visible in `status`,